 Division 3 — Other provisions

-81. Application of Financial Administration and Audit Act 1985
+81. Application of Financial Management Act 2006 and Auditor General Act 2006

-The provisions of the Financial Administration and Audit Act 1985 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Authority and its operations.
+The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Authority and its operations.

+[Section 81 amended by No. 77 of 2006 s.
+17.]

 82. Protection for disclosure or compliance with directions

 (1) The Authority or another person performing a function under this Act or any other Act is not liable —

-(a) in respect of any claim arising as a consequence of the disclosure of information or documents under section 63, 64, 67, 79, or 80 or a duty imposed by the Financial Administration and Audit Act 1985; or
+(a) in respect of any claim arising as a consequence of the disclosure of information or documents under section 63, 64, 67, 79, or 80 or a duty imposed by the Financial Management Act 2006 or the Auditor General Act 2006; or

 (b) for the fact of having done or omitted a thing that is required to be done or omitted by a direction given under this Act.